fredriknk/uPLC-Stack/README.md

 # uPLC - Miniaturized Distributed Monitoring and Control (BT/WiFi)
 ## PcbWay Sponsorship
-Thanks so much to pcbway for sponsoring my first assembly run for this project, they deliver awesome quality as allways.
-Look at this beautiful trio of boards.
+Thanks so much to PCBWay for sponsoring my first assembly run for this project, they deliver awesome quality as allways with 6 perfectly working prototypes delivered fully assembled at my door in less than 2 weeks from ordering.
+Look at this beautiful trio of boards ready for automating every dumb device in my house thanks to PCBway.
 ![uPLC-Trio](./PICTURES/uPLC-Trio.png)
 ![uPLC-Trio-Bottom](./PICTURES/uPLC-Trio-Bottom.png)